 - Take photographs of your breasts for your medical record

-- Explain the type of anesthesia used during surgery
+- Explain the type of medicine used to put you to sleep during surgery

-- Stop smoking for a certain period of time before and after surgery
+- Not smoking for at least six weeks before and after surgery

-- Avoid taking aspirin, anti-inflammatory drugs and herbal supplements, to control bleeding during surgery
+- Not taking aspirin, anti-inflammatory drugs and herbal supplements, to control bleeding during surgery

 What you can expect